brendef/printer-api-go/README.md

 #### Why AWS EC2

 My goal was to get something up and running ASAP.
 EC2s are super simple make a perfect dev environmnet.
 I do belive a serverless product such as *Amplify* for the front end and *lambda* would have been better.
 I will migrate this later one to use these technologies for sure!

+## How can this project be improved

+TOP 3:

+1. The code can be cleaned up ALOT!
+It can also be MUCH MORE robust.
+2. HTTPS needs to be enabled.
+3. Log Messages to prevent

 ## Feedback

 I really appreciate feedback.
 Please reach out to me at brendan.defaria@gmail.com